Moov 37

 / provides instant clarity on fit.

-/ saves time by focussing only on high
+/ saves time by focussing only on high potential matches.

 / builds trust by showing reasoning.